RakhithJK/haraka-Haraka-wiki/Outbound-Improvements.md

 ## Improve exponential back-off algorithm on 4xx failures.

 We currently just do a "multiply by two" approach to this.
 We should do something a bit smarter.

+## Supporting and delegating to multiple nodes

+Support having multiple load balanced nodes (cluster), and preferably distribute the queue between the nodes.
+To support dynamic scaling of the number of nodes there should be some kind of manager on top that makes sure that all queue items are handled somewhere